 The daughter of former slaves, Florence Mills grew up in a teeny-tiny house in Washington D.C.
 Though she won many medals for her singing and dancing abilities, her opportunities were limited because of the color of her skin.
 Her family moved to New York City where she and her sisters performed as the Mills Sisters trio in venues that included Harlem’s Lincoln Theatre.
 The Harlem Renaissance brought jazz music to the forefront, and Florence’s singing and dancing roles introduced jazz to white audiences.
 Eventually, Florence became an international star and she used her fame to fight for equal rights.

 Perhaps it’s because no recordings or film of her performances exist that most of us have never heard of Florence Mills but this charming picture book brings her accomplishments to life.
-As one of the first African American women to make it on Broadway, Florence Mill’s story is a beacon of inspiration of how the performing arts can change how people think. [picture book, ages 4 and up]
+As one of the first African-American women to make it on Broadway, Florence Mill’s story is a beacon of inspiration for how the performing arts can change how people think. [picture book, ages 4 and up]

 Marian Anderson (born 1897)